Peter Nielsen Schau appeared before the Yaba Magistrate's Court on Wednesday, April 11, 2018.

 This was the result of the police preliminary investigations into the incident that sparked outrage among Nigerians on social media platforms.

-Nielsen, a citizen of Denmark, was arraigned on a two-count charge before the Yaba Magistrate's Court, Lagos, but he pleaded not guilty to the charges.
+Nielsen, a citizen of Denmark, was arraigned on a two-count charge of murder before the Yaba Magistrate's Court, Lagos, but he pleaded not guilty to the charges.

 The Magistrate, Mrs. K.B.
 Ayeye, ordered that the suspect is remanded in Ikoyi Prisons pending advice from the State Director of Public Prosecutions (DPP).